 The First National Bank Of Liberal

-The First National Bank Of Liberal in Missouri printed $35,000 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1904 and stopped printing money in 1910, which equals a 7 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Liberal issued 3 different types and denominations of national currency.
+The First National Bank Of Liberal in Kansas printed $440,950 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1903 and stopped printing money in 1935, which equals a 33 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Liberal issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Liberal was located in Barton County.
-It was assigned charter number 7094.
+For the record, The First National Bank Of Liberal was located in Seward County.
+It was assigned charter number 6720.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Liberal printed 490 sheets of $10 1902 red seal national bank notes.
-All red seals are very rare.
-But that sheet output is extremely low.
-We would love to see a picture of what you have.
+The First National Bank Of Liberal in Kansas printed 1,290 sheets of $10 1902 red seal national bank notes.
+A print range between 1,000 and 2,500 is pretty standard for red seals.
+Despite being standard, in the scheme of things that is still an extremely small quantity printed.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note